tony-aw/tinycodet/README.md

 ## installed in - operator

-The `pkgs %installed in% lib.loc` operator checks if one or more package(s) `pkgs` exist(s) in library location `lib.loc`.
-Now you no longer have to attach a package with `require()` simply to check if it exists.
-Moreover, this operator makes it syntactically explicit in your code where you are looking for your R package(s).
+The `pkgs %installed in% lib.loc` operator checks if one or more package(s) `pkgs` exist(s) in library location `lib.loc`, and does so **without attaching** the package in question.
+Moreover, this operator allows the user to make it more syntactically explicit in your code where you are looking for your R package(s).

 Example: